markxroberts/docker2mqtt/README.md

 # Home Assistant

-After you start the service, sensors, switches and buttons should show up in Home Assistant with a couple of minutes depending on the number of containers that you have.
+After you start the service, sensors, switches and buttons should show up in Home Assistant within a couple of minutes depending on the number of containers that you have.
 Beware of using the switches for Home Assistant and docker2mqtt.
 You will be able to turn them off, but won't be able to turn them back on!
 A later release may fix this.